Vladimír Růžička: Coaching career

 After retiring as a player in 2000 he started working as a coach in HC Slavia Praha and in 2002–03 and 2007–08 seasons his team won the Czech Extraliga.
-Between 2002–2004 he was also an assistant coach of the Czech national ice hockey team.
+Between 2002 and 2004 he was also an assistant coach of the Czech national ice hockey team.
 Shortly after he left the team, the head coach Ivan Hlinka died and Růžička took over the position, leading the Czech Republic team to the Vienna World Championship gold medal in 2005.
 Růžička has coached the Czech national ice hockey team to two gold medals.